 Whirlwind Records, December 2012 (CD)

 The title "Audible Minority" is based on the fact that the music on the album has mapped itself into the extreme minority status: something beyond recognition of the musical norms.
 "Audible Minority" is a stateless, nameless, and label-less manifesto made from all the bitterness and pain.
 The album that is entirely bleak, gloom and dark.

-A perfect collision of metal and extreme electronic music as well as dark, stripped-down emotional jazz and blues.
+A perfect collision of metal and extreme electronic music with dark, stripped-down emotional jazz and blues elements.
 Kekal combines organic rock instruments with the use of multilayered 'power electronics' feedback noises, loops, samples, Moog synths, turntable scratches and theremin, to mention some.
 Almost 2 years in the making, "Audible Minority" was constructed during various personal events of the band members' lives.

 CD version of "Audible Minority" was first released in December 2012, as bonus CD of "Autonomy" limited deluxe-edition 2CD by Whirlwind Records.

 In 2018, the entire album was entirely re-mastered and re-issued digital only as the 10th Anniversary edition.

 Line-up: Jeff Arwadi, Leo Setiawan and Levi Sianturi

 Prepared, sampled, arranged, programmed & performed by Jeff Arwadi

 All songs written by Jeff Arwadi (except the noted bonus tracks)